1. Stress the importance of 'Mothers' Instinct' (not just Mothers!)

 I will share Jasmine's story, my story of fighting for thruth and learning after she died, and my expertise from experience, to be used by NHS professionals as a resource for learning and informing best practice.
 My aim is for national, rather than just 'in house' learning.

-I will work together with the NHS via any route requested of me (examples to date include; Conference Speaker, Patient Advocate, Steering Group Member, Involvement in Research, Part of Patient Safety Initiatives and Groups, Sharing my story as part of Doctor/Nurse training, involvement in projects to produce patient safety tools, ) to help drive improvements in communication with parents, patient safety for children, and care of avoidably bereaved families.
+I will work together with the NHS via any route requested of me (examples to date include; Conference Speaker, Patient Advocate, Steering Group Member, Involvement in Research, Part of Patient Safety Initiatives and Groups, Sharing my story as part of Doctor/Nurse training, involvement in projects to produce patient safety tools, ) to help drive improvements in engaging parents as equal partners in their child's healthcare, patient safety for children, and care of avoidably bereaved families.

-3. Provide a Source of Support for Avoidably Bereaved Parents
+3. Provide / Campaign for better Practical and Emotional Support for Avoidably Bereaved Parents

 I will do my best to provide a website full of information that helps parents bereaved from medical error understand where to get the support, and information they need.
 I will endeavour to make sure they know what the NHS should be doing and how to ask for it.
 I will aim to respond to emails sent directly to me via the website promptly.
-I have learned the hard way, that I cannot, (much as I wish i could) provide a source of telephone support on a regular basis.
-I have a young family to look after, and, I'm also an avoidably bereaved Mum myself, still doing my best to cope emotionally with my own grief.
+I have learned the hard way, that I cannot, (much as I wish I could) provide a source of one-to-one emotional support to bereaved parents on an on-going basis.
+I recognise the need for a service like this though, and will raise awareness of that need.

-I will campaign for a better care package for the avoidably bereaved, and use my experiences (and those of the families who contact me) to educate the NHS on what families need in terms of emotional, psychological, and practical support when tragedy strikes.
+I will campaign for a better care package for the avoidably bereaved, and use my experiences (and those of the families who contact me) to educate the NHS on what families need in terms of emotional support from peers with lived experience of the avoidable death of a child, specialist psychological support from professionals specifically trained/experienced in working with avoidably bereaved parents, and practical support when tragedy strikes.

-I will provide a platform for other avoidably bereaved parents to share their child's, and their stories, to be learned from.
+I will provide a platform for other avoidably bereaved parents to share their child's, and their stories, to be learned from by parents and healthcare professionals nationwide.

-I will reach out to the avoidably bereaved families who contact me (with their permission) when asked to give opinions or provide feedback to the NHS or other organisations concerned with safety of paeditric care, to ensure we have a 'louder voice' and capture a greater breadth of opinion wherever possible
+I will (with permission) keep a database of families who contact me, and reach out to them when asked to give opinions or provide feedback to the NHS or other organisations concerned with safety of paeditric care, to ensure we have a 'louder voice' and capture a greater breadth of opinion wherever possible

 4. Continually push for a truly open and honest NHS